John Rebman (1937-2016)

 Shortly after retirement, he coached fastpitch softball for the Miami Valley Xpress of Dayton, Ohio.
 He helped many players earn college scholarships.
 He coached four players who were elected into the Womens Fastpitch Hall of Fame.

 John was very active in the Church of Christ and supported the Restoration Movement.
-He was also involved in steering committees to help start local christian churches.
+He was also involved in steering committees to help plant local Christian churches.
 John died surrounded by his family at his bedside.
 He was an awesome husband, father and grandad!

 Back